 With these definitions in mind, a common debate amongst pistoleros is the argument over which is safer for defensive carry, condition 1 or condition 3?

 C3 carry is commonly referred to as the Israeli Method.
 Some people believe that it is safer and no less effective to carry the pistol with a magazine inserted, safety off, and no round in the chamber.
 When needed, the shooter draws, racks the slide on the draw stroke and fires.

 Carrying in Condition 3 is not restricted to the Israelis, nor did they really invent it.
 I remember having to carry in Condition 3 quite often as a USArmy Military Police Officer (both when I was issued a 1911 and the M9).
 It’s gotten that label because the Israelis popularized it as a method of carry and developed an entire method of presentation around empty-chamber carry.
-The philosophy is that C3 provides a method of carry that allows safe carry for a largely untrained population with a diverse variety of firearms.
+The philosophy is that C3 provides a method of carry that allows for a largely untrained population with a diverse variety of firearms.

 Detractors of C3 carry state that carrying with an empty chamber is a symptom of insufficient training and confidence.
 Adding an extra step to make the weapon functionable is slower and needlessly adding complexity to a high stress situation.
 Secondly it requires two hands, or a riskier one-handed “rack” that again adds needless complexity that C1 carry does not.

 An argument against C3 carry based on pure speed is relative.
 The above video is pretty damn fast and I’d say plenty fast enough for combat application.